NetApp/beegfs/roles/beegfs_ha_7_2/docs/performance_tuning.md

 to be set.

 <a name="tuning-parameters-on-eseries-block-devicespaths-using-udev"></a>
-## Tuning parameters on E-Series block devices/paths using udev
+### Tuning Parameters on E-Series Block Devices and Paths Using Udev

 The following variables should be used to optimize performance for storage and metadata volumes: